 Connecticut Statutes Chapter 36a Section 671 – 671d defines the requirements for the mortgage servicer and mortgage lender regulations.
 Mortgage correspondent lenders need to obtain a license and surety bond prior to offering any mortgage services.
 The surety bond ensures compliance of state laws and honest and ethical business practices.

-- Completion of the required licensing (MU4) through the National Mortgage Licensing System (NMLS) and pay the applicable credit report fee, Connecticut License fee, processing fee, FBI Criminal Background Check Fee and State Criminal Background Check Fee.
+- Complete the mortgage correspondent license application (MU4) found on the National Mortgage Licensing System (NMLS) and pay the applicable NMLS processing fee, credit report fee, Connecticut license fee, FBI Criminal Background Check and State Criminal Background Check Fees.

 - Indicate on the application any trade names or dba’s that will be used.

 - Follow a requirement to have an onsite manager or qualifying individual, along with the following: must be licensed as a mortgage loan originator with Connecticut, have worked in the mortgage business industry for a minimum of three of the last five years, and be physically in the main office location.